Savings and benefits rules

 Age UK Benefits Calculator

-If you do decide to build your savings, visit the Raisin marketplace where you can choose from a range of competitive savings accounts from our UK partner banks.
+If you decide to build your savings, visit the Raisin UK marketplace, where you can choose from a range of competitive savings accounts offered by our UK partner banks and building societies.
 Whether you’re looking for a long-term fixed rate bond or a more flexible easy access savings account, you’ll find a solution to suit your needs and savings goals

 Simply register for a Raisin UK Account to quickly and easily apply for free.